Crane Safety Toolbox Talk: Best Practices for Safer Lifts

 - Plan Every Lift Carefully

 Detailed lift planning should consider the load weight, lift radius, potential obstacles, and environmental conditions.
-Following OSHA’s lift planning guidelines helps minimize risks.
+Following OSHA’s lift planning guidelines helps minimize risk and hazards.

 During Lifting Operations: